Zaurzo/SandEv/README.md

-# SandEv - Sandbox Events System
+# SandEv - Sandbox Events Base

 For now I'm leaving information on the GMod Workshop page: